The Ultimate Greek island hopping tour

 Ferry from Athens to Mykonos

 Athens is connected to Mykonos through the ports of Piraeus and Rafina.
 Piraeus is the main port of Athens and is located near the city center, making it easily accessible.
-If you are traveling to Mykonos, however, we suggest you catch a ferry that departs from Rafina.
+To travel to Mykonos, however, we recommend catching a ferry that departs from Rafina.

 There are more ferry crossings available from Rafina to Mykonos, which are also shorter in duration.
 If you plan to take a taxi from Athens International Airport to your point of departure, getting to Rafina is also faster and cheaper.

-In summer, there are up to 11 daily ferries departing from Rafina to Mykonos.
-The ferry companies that serve this connection are SeaJets, Golden Star Ferries, Blue Star Ferries, and Fast Ferries.
+In summer, there are up to 10 daily ferries departing from Rafina to Mykonos.
+The ferry companies that serve this connection are Seajets, Golden Star Ferries, Blue Star Ferries, and Fast Ferries.

 Most ferries depart early in the morning, between 07:00 and 08:00.
-However, there are usually additional ferry crossings scheduled in the afternoon, between 15:00 and 19:00.
+However, there are usually additional ferry crossings scheduled in the afternoon and the evening, between 14:30 and 22:45.

 The duration of the ferry trip from Rafina to Mykonos depends on the ferry company and the type of vessel you’ve chosen.
-High-speed ferries reach the port in about 2.5 hours while traveling by conventional ferry takes about 4.5 hours.
+High-speed ferries reach the port in 2-2.5 hours while traveling by conventional ferry takes 4-4.5 hours.

-The ferry ticket price of a standard economy seat for the Rafina - Mykonos trip starts at €38.
-The final cost may vary depending on discounts, offers, seat type, garage space, and ferry company.
+The price of a standard economy seat for the Rafina - Mykonos ferry trip usually starts at €38.
+The final cost may vary depending on discounts, offers, seat type, car-deck space, and the ferry company.

 Tip: the port of Rafina is rather busy during summer, especially in the morning.
 Therefore, we suggest you arrive at the port well in advance to avoid delays.
 Close to the port of Rafina, you can find shops, coffee bars, and various services.

-Scenic café right next to the sea in Mykonos
+Scenic café right by the sea in Mykonos

 Ferry from Mykonos to Santorini

-The Mykonos - Santorini ferry route is rather popular, with around 6 daily trips from morning to afternoon.
-The ferry companies that operate the connection between Mykonos and Santorini are Seajets, Golden Star Ferries, and Minoan Lines.
+The Mykonos - Santorini ferry route is rather popular in the summer months, with around 7 daily trips from morning to afternoon.
+The ferry companies that operate on the connection between Mykonos and Santorini are Seajets, Golden Star Ferries, Fast Ferries, and Minoan Lines.

-The earliest ferry departs at 09:25 in the morning, while the last one leaves at around 13:00.
+The first ferry departs at 09:50 in the morning, while the last one leaves at around 19:00.
 The duration of the ferry ride depends on the ferry company, type of vessel (mainly high-speed), and any intermediate stops.
-The shortest crossing lasts 1.5 hours, while the longest lasts around 3.5 hours.
+The shortest crossing lasts a bit more than 1.5 hours, while the longest lasts 2.5-3.5 hours.

 Tip: instead of departing early in the morning, take some time to experience the vivid nightlife of Mykonos before leaving the island.
 You can choose to travel in the afternoon and arrive in Santorini later in the day, the best time to enjoy the island’s world-famous sunset!